I'm worried about the sexual side effects from antidepressants. What can be done to prevent or reduce such side effects?

 - Switching to another antidepressant that may be less likely to cause sexual side effects.

 - Adding a second antidepressant or another type of medication to counter sexual side effects.
-For example, the addition of the antidepressant bupropion or the anti-anxiety medication buspirone may ease sexual side effects caused by an antidepressant.
+For example, the addition of the antidepressant bupropion may ease sexual side effects caused by another antidepressant.

 - Adding a medication to improve sexual function, such as sildenafil (Viagra), tadalafil (Cialis) or vardenafil (Levitra, Staxyn).
 These medications are approved by the Food and Drug Administration only to treat sexual problems in men.
 Limited research suggests sildenafil may improve sexual problems caused by antidepressants in some women, but more information is needed on its effectiveness and safety in women.

 Be patient.
 Everyone reacts differently to antidepressants, so it may take some trial and error to identify what works best for you.